hmcts/rdo-terraform-hub-core/README.md

 Until Ansible Azure Key Vault Retrieve is fixed we have to manually create Storage container called certs upload the * platform wildcard onto the dmz storage account

+Overview

+This is the first module that is run, as part of the HUB-DMZ work, this builds the foundations that is required for the HUB section to exists, it will ensure the Resource Groups exist and then create the VNETS / SUBNETS and Network Security Groups.